Advanced Android Development – Concepts

 Specifically, this course assumes you know how to:

-• Install and use Android Studio.
+- Install and use Android Studio.

-• Run apps from Android Studio on both a device and an emulator.
+- Run apps from Android Studio on both a device and an emulator.

-• Create and use Activity instances.
+- Create and use

-• Use View instances to create your app’s user interface
+instances to create your app’s user interface - Enable interaction through click handlers.

-• Create layouts using the Android Studio layout editor.
+- Create layouts using the Android Studio layout editor.

-• Create and use RecyclerView and Adapter classes.
+- Create and use

-• Run tasks in the background.
+classes. - Run tasks in the background.

-• Save data in Android shared preferences.
+- Save data in Android shared preferences.

-• Save data in a local SQL database.
+- Save data in a local SQL database.

 Course materials